Ana Bárbara: 2014 20 Year Celebration and Yo Soy La Mujer projects

 Yo Soy La Mujer was released in Mexico in February 2014; a limited edition included two previously unreleased tracks: "Al Pie de un Árbol" and "Como Quieras Quiero".
-In January 2014, Bárbara announced the Yo Soy La Mujer: Celebrando 20 Años de Trayectoria tour in honor of her 20-year musical career, she stated that the tour symbolized the end of an era and the beginning of a new chapter in her professional life.
+In January 2014, Bárbara announced the Yo Soy La Mujer: Celebrando 20 Años de Trayectoria tour in honour of her 20-year musical career, she stated that the tour symbolized the end of an era and the beginning of a new chapter in her professional life.
 The tour kicked off internationally in La Paz, Bolivia.
 The tour made its way through Peru, Chile and other countries in South America and Central America, as well as big cities in the United States.
 In April, she premiered second single "A Donde Crees Que Vas" on CNN en Español.
 Not only did she become a self-proclaimed "advocate of woman empowerment," but her music videos and wardrobe ensembles also revealed a stronger sex-appeal than ever before.
 She announced a duet with K'ala Marka for "Niña de mis Ojos".

-Ana Bárbara celebrated two decades in the music business on April 12, 2014, at the Dolby Theatre in Hollywood, California.
+Ana Bárbara celebrated two decades in the music business on 12 April 2014, at the Dolby Theatre in Hollywood, California.
 She performed popular songs from her repertoire, medleys of her beginnings, and classics from icons Juan Gabriel, Lola Beltran, and José Alfredo Jiménez.
 The intimate show was full of surprises, including the unexpected appearance by Marco Antonio Solís, who was on hand to personally congratulate her and perform a duet.
 Singers such as Pepe Aguilar, Cristian Castro, and Enrique Iglesias also sent words of love and support during the show.
 The two-hour special aired in October 2014 via Estrella TV.
 She ended the Yo Soy La Mujer tour in Guatemala among a crowd of over eighteen thousand people.